Nebraska Diabetes Prevention

 Research Analyst—Bryan Rettig, MS

-Community Health Educator—Joshua Russo, BA
+Community Health Educator—Joshua Russo, MAM

 - The leading cause of kidney failure, nontraumatic lower-limb amputations, and new cases of blindness among adults in the United States.